Cefdinir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you use antacids or iron supplements (including those found in multivitamins), take them at least 2 hours before or 2 hours after taking cefdinir.
-Infant formulas that contain iron are safe to give to a child while he or she is taking cefdinir liquid.
+- If you use antacids or iron supplements (including those found in multivitamins), take them at least 2 hours before or 2 hours after you take cefdinir.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease.
-Tell your doctor if you have had an allergic reaction to penicillin antibiotics or any other medicines.
+- Tell your doctor if you are pregnant or breastfeeding, have kidney disease, or had an allergic reaction to penicillin antibiotics or any other medicines.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.